A woman working from home.

 What really struck me was that when faced with a fundamental change to how a business needs to operate, things that might be obvious to me - as a long time flexible worker in the digital sector - might not be obvious at all to people in more traditional work environments.

-So here are five things I think you could do now to help adjust quickly, to minimise the impact on your business' productivity.
+So here are five things I think you could do now to help adjust quickly, minimise the impact on your business' productivity, and stay operational during the current COVID-19 health crisis.

 A member of an IT team solving an issue.